thomaseddy/stick-knot-gen/superbridge_index/README.md

 Also, all knots up to 16 crossings for which the exact value of superbridge index is known are given in `exact_values.csv`.
 For example, to our knowledge the only 16-crossing knot for which the exact superbridge index is known is K16n783154, better known as the (8,3)-torus knot, which has superbridge index equal to 6.
 Again, the plan is to keep this table current.

 ## Knot coordinates
-The `knots` folder contains vertex coordinates for each of the 33 knots mentioned in the “New computations…” paper, as well as the 12-stick 10_37 with superbridge number 5 given in Appendix C of the “All prime knots…” paper.
+The `knots` folder contains vertex coordinates for each of the 33 knots mentioned in the “New computations of the superbridge index” paper and each of the 22 knots mentioned in the “New superbridge index calculations from non-minimal realizations” paper, as well as the 12-stick 10_37 with superbridge number 5 given in Appendix C of the “All prime knots…” paper.
 Each set of coordinates is stored in a tab-separated ASCII text file, which can be conveniently read into KnotPlot or easily reformatted for other software.

 The coordinates given here are double-precision floats; in the papers it was convenient to round these coordinates to three significant figures and scale them to be integers.
 Hence, the coordinates given in the papers can be reconstructed using the Python expression `round(1000*coord)` or an analogous operation in any other language.